 That’s why there are benefits to drug screens: improved employee safety, less absenteeism and lateness, and often better insurance rates.
 We find that pre-employment screening, as well as several other categories of drug-related testing, can be crucial in deterring drug use among your employees, keeping your people healthy, and helping your company stay compliant.

 Unfortunately, in order to provide appropriate drug testing that is both compliant and respectful of your employees, employers must face a never-ending mountain of regulations and paperwork.
 At U.S. HealthWorks, we understand how challenging it can be to keep up with your core offering while having to worry about medical and HR related challenges, especially one as sensitive as drug testing employees.
 For any company operating in more than one state, this can be even more daunting — and burdensome.
 Not only are you dealing with different notices and communications, but also with understanding which states favor termination versus rehabilitation.

-Servicing over 900 clinics and collection sites nationwide, U.S. HealthWorks has the experience to help you stay on top of the latest drug testing issues, get the best out of your employees, and remain compliant at the state and federal level.
+Servicing over 200 clinics nationwide, U.S. HealthWorks has the experience to help you stay on top of the latest drug testing issues, get the best out of your employees, and remain compliant at the state and federal level.

 At U.S. HealthWorks, we have deep expertise in all drug testing methods.
 Including pre-employment, reasonable suspicion, post-accident, and random testing, our experience from working with over 23,000 companies across all fields and industries lets us deliver the best guidance for our multi-state partners.

 Our commitment to providing drug screening starts at the top with our Medical Review Officers (MRO).